 The EU has systems for the surveillance and early warning of infectious diseases, such as the European Centre for Disease Control.
 These systems allow information and technical expertise to be shared rapidly in the fact of potential pandemics and other cross-border threats to health, such as antibiotic resistance.

 Leaving the EU will also mean re-assessing and potentially amending the EU legislation that currently determines aspects of public health such as air quality, tobacco advertising, etc.

 - Implementing health service policy

-Like other government departments, the DoH has been reducing its workforce in recent years: staff numbers will fall this year from 1,800 to 1,300.
-With government and civil servants having to focus on so many issues as a result of Brexit, there may not be the capacity to deal with the demands of Brexit (or push through some of the massive changes previously planned for the NHS).
+Like other government departments, the Department of Health has been reducing its workforce in recent years: staff numbers will fall this year from 1,800 to 1,300.
+With government and civil servants having to focus on so many issues concerned with Brexit, there may not be the capacity to push through some of the massive changes previously planned for the NHS.